Ghia Review: Best Non-Alcoholic Aperitif with Recipes Tested

 Storage: After opening, store in the fridge and drink within three weeks.
 Unopened, Ghia can be stored in a cool, dry place for up to 6 months from the date on the bottle.

-Angela T.
+Picture of Angela T.

 Hi, I’m Angela!
 Ever since alternative beverages made their debut, I’ve been on a mission to find the best.
 As someone who loves wine and making craft cocktails, I approach each new beverage with curiosity and a healthy dose of skepticism.
 I hope these honest reviews will help you learn which non-alcoholic drinks are best for you.